-- 0% – some food as milk, fresh fish and vegetables
+- 0% – some food such as milk, fresh fish, and vegetables;

-- 5% – some food and goods as apparel, footwear, vital medicines and coal
+- 5% – some food and goods such as apparel, footwear, vital medicines, and coal;

-- 12% – most goods as phones and processed foods (cheese, frozen meat)
+- 12% – most goods such as phones and processed foods (cheese, frozen meat);

-- 28% – “luxury” goods, for example, cars, yachts, aircrafts and casinos fall under this category
+- 28% – “luxury” goods, for example, cars, yachts, aircraft, and casinos fall under this category.

 As can be seen from the examples given, in India it is difficult to immediately determine the rate applied to a particular product, therefore it is necessary to treat this issue with great attention.